PoulYak/StrangeFeaturesBot/README.md

-# StrangeFeaturesBot
+# CoolFeaturesBot
-Bot with strange fetures
+It is my project for DLS.
+Bot thich can make cool features with your photos